This topic is under construction for the 21.3 (March 2021) release of LabKey Server. For current documentation of this feature, click here.

 Assay QC states can be defined for use in approval workflows.
 Users performing quality control checks can be granted the QC Analyst

 role and then assign states to runs, indicating progress through a workflow.
-Assay QC is supported for assays of the flexible, "general purpose" (or GPAT) type.
+Assay QC is supported for Standard Assays

 This topic covers how to use Assay QC states that have been defined and enabled by an administrator